awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/iam-root-access-key-check.html](https://docs.aws.amazon.com/config/latest/developerguide/iam-root-access-key-check.html)

-This AWS control checks whether user access keys exist for the root user\.
+This control checks whether user access keys exist for the root user\.

-### Related PCI DSS Requirements<a name="pcidss-iam-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-iam-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 2\.1: Always change vendor\-supplied defaults and remove or disable unnecessary default accounts before installing a system on the network\.**
 The root user is the most privileged AWS user\.
 AWS Access Keys provide programmatic access to a given account\.